 - If you are using multiple panels, do you have a way to ensure that one respondent isn’t taking the same survey multiple times?
 For a patient survey for a low-incidence condition, we once had the same individual take the survey 6 times, through 6 different panel companies.
 (We identified him as the same individual based on a subset of demographic questions that, taken together, flagged him for further investigation, which revealed that these responses all belonged to one person.)

-- We supplement our assessment of data quality by asking respondents which language they grew up speaking.
-As Annie Pettit has compellingly documented, overzealous application of quality controls can eliminate responses from “non-English speakers who have valid opinions but a harder time understanding survey questions.”
+- Depending on the topic, and the prevalence of open-ended questions, we supplement our assessment of data quality by asking respondents which language they grew up speaking.
+As Annie Pettit has compellingly documented in her presentation, “Data Quality in Surveys from Non-english Speakers”, overzealous application of quality controls can eliminate responses from “non-English speakers who have valid opinions but a harder time understanding survey questions.”

 - While a small percentage of panelists may engage in purposefully fraudulent behavior (0% to 5% for general population studies, depending on the panel), such panelists make up a greater proportion of responses to low-incidence studies.
 This happens because such panelists lie in order to qualify for these studies (see Kerry Hecht et al’s recent research on research).
 For instance, for one recent study of a niche market, 61% of the responses were fraudulent.
 We’ve found that the fraud rate climbs exponentially when increasing the size of the incentive for online studies.
 For low-incidence work, one key is to offer the same modest incentive structure that you would for a general consumer study.